 Furthermore, management had decided to implement a dashboard for everyone, and real-time reporting for all business units.
 These factors made it impossible for an on-premises data warehouse to meet SLAs.

 Milestone 2: Data Warehouse Remodeling

 Due to these challenges, we concluded that we could not simply conduct a lift and shift migration from the Oracle data warehouse to Amazon Redshift.
 We had to meet the performance challenges and optimize TCO.

-We recommended that, instead of a lift and shift migration, we remodel the data warehouse and re-architect the ETL processes.
+We recommended that we remodel the data warehouse and re-architect the ETL processes instead of a lift and shift migration.

 For the data warehouse migration, Mactores used the AWS Schema Conversion Tool (AWS SCT).
 It converts the source database schema and a majority of the database code objects, to a format compatible with Amazon Redshift.
 This includes views, stored procedures, and functions.

 AWS SCT generated an assessment that helped identify the complexity of the migration for different objects.
 These included data types, UDFs, and stored procedures.
 Using this tool, we migrated the PRD schema of the Oracle database into Amazon Redshift.